Professor Robert Bordone

 As the Director of HNMCP, Bob is responsible for the overall functioning of the clinic, and directly supervises some of the clinical projects.

 Chad is a graduate of Harvard Law School and the College of William and Mary.
 He served as a law clerk for the Honorable Patti B. Saris in the U.S. District Court for the District of Massachusetts.
-Chad supervises clinical projects and teaches the Spring Negotiation Workshop and the Fall Negotiation & Mediation Clinical Seminar.
+Chad is teaching Dispute Systems Design in the Fall of 2013 and both the HNMCP Seminar and the Negotiation Workshop in Spring of 2014.

 Heather Scheiwe Kulp